Zachary Cole Smith: Personal life

 Smith was in a relationship with singer and model Sky Ferreira.
 On September 13, 2013, the night before DIIV was scheduled to perform at the music festival Basilica Soundscape in Hudson, New York, Smith’s unregistered Ford pickup truck was pulled over in the nearby town of Saugerties and police found "42 decks" of heroin on him as well as ecstasy on Ferreira.
 Smith was charged with "two counts of criminal possession of a controlled substance, one count of possession of stolen property and one count of aggravated unlicensed driving, all misdemeanors".
 Additionally, he was charged with "violations of unregistered motor vehicle, driving without insurance, unlicensed driver, and having an inadequate exhaust system".
 He was ordered to go to rehab for 11 days in January 2014.

 Smith is a vegan.
 He lived in Catskill, New York before returning to New York City in 2015.

 On February 3, 2017, Smith announced he was checking in for "long-haul" inpatient treatment.

 On February 9, 2020, Smith married his girlfriend Dani Nelson.
 The ceremony was held at the Bob Baker Marionette Theater in Highland Park, CA. The ceremony was attended by their families and close friends, including members of DIIV, Beach Fossils, Deafheaven, Mac Demarco, and Launder.
 Andrew Bailey, current guitarist for DIIV and whom Smith has been best friends with since they were 13, served as Smith's best man.

+In January 2025 Smith lost his Altadena house to the 2025 Eaton Fire.